-Most car brands start advertising Apprenticeships from March each year.
-This usually coincides with National Apprenticeship Week, so watch out for news about their programmes at this time of year.
+Most car brands launch their Automotive Apprenticeships in March each year.
+Therefore, you should watch out for news about their roles at this time of year.
 It’s the best time to apply.

-Service Advisor and Parts Advisor roles usually take 2 years to complete.
-However, Service Technician roles usually take at least 3 years to complete.
+Most Service Advisor and Parts Advisor roles take 2 years to complete.
+However, Service Technician roles can take up to 3 years to complete.

-The GCSEs required to apply for an Apprenticeship can vary by brand.
-For example, Triumph and Vauxhall have no minimum requirements.
-Audi and Fiat only require 2 GCSEs, but Aston Martin and Hyundai require 5 GCSEs.
+The GCSEs you will need for Automotive Apprenticeships can vary by brand.
+For example, Triumph and Vauxhall have no minimum GCSEs, while Audi and Fiat require 2 GCSEs.
+Some brands, such as Aston Martin and Hyundai, require 5 GCSEs.

 But if you can’t find a job at your local new car showroom, don’t worry.
 There are also independent dealerships and service centres all across the country which offer similar roles.
 For example: Bosch Automotive, GTG Training, and North London Garages.

 There is an even wider range of Automotive Apprenticeships with the brands which make cars here in the UK.
 Some of these roles are on the assembly line, but there are also technical roles in engineering or R&D. You can also find craft apprenticeships in Wood or Leather trim if you know where to look.

 Or you could work in Sales, Marketing, Aftersales, Design, Customer Service, or one of many other roles across the business.
 Click on the links below for further details.